feathersui/feathersui-website/docs/as3-starling/features.md

 sidebar_label: Features
 ---

-Feathers is an open source library of user interface components for [Starling Framework](http://gamua.com/starling/).
+[Feathers](/) is an open source library of user interface components for [Starling](http://gamua.com/starling/) and [Adobe AIR](http://www.adobe.com/products/air.html).
 Let's take a look at some of what Feathers has to offer.

 ## Overview